 Add the eggs and process just until the dough comes together.

 Turn the dough out onto a lightly floured surface.
-If you are using an 8-inch tart pan divide the dough it in half, and pat it into two disks and wrap one half in plastic wrap and freeze for another use.
+If you are using an 8-inch tart pan, divide the dough into two halves, pat it into two disks, wrap one half in plastic wrap, and freeze it for another use.

-If using a 12-inch tart pan pat dough into a flat disc and refrigerate it for 1 hour.
+If using a 12-inch tart pan, pat the dough into a flat disc and refrigerate it for 1 hour.

-After an hour remove dough from the refrigerator and roll it out to a diameter to fit your tart pan or simply flatten and press dough into your tart pan.
-I like to then re-chill the dough in the tart pan in the refrigerator while preparing the filling
+After an hour, remove the dough from the refrigerator and roll it out to a diameter to fit your tart pan, or simply flatten and press the dough into your tart pan.
+I like to then re-chill the dough in the tart pan in the refrigerator while preparing the filling.

 Mix all the ingredients for the filling.
 Mix gently, but well, and fill your tart pan with the fruit.